Liverpool South Parkway railway station

-Liverpool South Parkway station (Formerly Allerton railway station), is a railway station and bus interchange in the Garston district of Liverpool, England.
+Liverpool South Parkway station is a railway station and bus interchange in the Garston district of Liverpool, England.
 It serves, via a bus link, Liverpool John Lennon Airport in the neighbouring suburb of Speke, as well as providing an interchange between main line services and the Merseyrail rapid transit/commuter rail network.
+Opened in 2006 on the site of the former Allerton railway station, it also replaced the nearby Garston station.

 The station is located towards the southern end of Merseyrail's Northern Line and on the junction of two main lines: the Merseytravel City Line from Liverpool to Manchester via Warrington and the Liverpool branch of the West Coast Main Line to London via Crewe.

-Allerton Traction Maintenance Depot is situated to the immediate east of the station.

 History

 The station was built at a crossing point between two railway lines that had until then been served by separate stations.
 The first was the Cheshire Lines Committee (CLC) line from Liverpool Central to Manchester via Warrington Central, which ran from west to east.
 The second was the line built by the St Helens Railway from Liverpool Lime Street to Warrington Bank Quay, which crossed from northwest to southeast.
-The latter route became part of the Liverpool branch of the West Coast Main Line when it was connected to a new route from Crewe via the newly built Runcorn Railway Bridge.
+The latter route became part of the Liverpool branch of the West Coast Main Line in 1868 when it was connected to a new route from Crewe via the then-new Runcorn Railway Bridge.
 The original line to Warrington Bank Quay is now closed to passenger trains.
 The two lines were served by two separate stations in the area, respectively Garston and Allerton (though the latter was also located in Garston).

 The first proposals for an interchange station at Garston were made in the 1960s and 1970s, when the Merseyrail semi-underground network was being planned.
 At the time, the suggestion was that the new station and Broad Green would be interchanges between long-distance trains and trains on an outer orbital line (the North Liverpool Extension Line).
 However, the latter line closed in 1972.
 The line from Liverpool Central to Garston was also closed in 1972, with trains on the CLC route being diverted to Liverpool Lime Street.
 The route from Liverpool Central to Garston was reopened in 1978 as part of the Merseyrail Northern Line.
 After 1983, this route was extended to Hunts Cross, the next station to the east.

 As the orbital route had been closed, the impetus to eventually complete the station was to improve public transport access to the expanding Liverpool John Lennon Airport, and also to provide new journey opportunities for rail passengers in south Liverpool by giving easy interchange between Northern Line, City Line and West Coast Main Line services.